OpenTreeOfLife/opentreeoflife.github.io/CustomSynthesis.md

 each only contain a subset of the full collection of species.
 However the output tree contains all of the species mentioned in any of the input trees.

-See <a href="https://peerj.com/articles/3058/">https://peerj.com/articles/3058/</a> (and subsequent papers by Redelings and Holder) for the detains  of how the supertree is constructed.
+See <a target="_blank"  href="https://peerj.com/articles/3058/">https://peerj.com/articles/3058/</a> (and subsequent papers by Redelings and Holder) for the details of how the supertree is constructed.
 The most important features to be aware of are:
 <ol>
-  <li>The algorithm builds a synthetic tree by addign as many groupings from the input trees as it can.</li>
+  <li>The algorithm builds a synthetic tree by adding as many groupings from the input trees as it can.</li>
   <li>The order of the input trees matters.
 Addition of grouping occurs according to the order of trees in the input list.</li>
   <li>The Open Tree Taxonomy is used as the last input tree - so the output will be as comprehensive as the Open Tree Taxonomy.</li>
 </ol>